shreyaagr2909/node-js-Crud/README.md

 # node-js-Crud

-This project contains the CRUD operartion for the student database
+This project contains the CRUD operartion with different approaches.